cmdelaserna/clinical-trials/README.md

 - Remove /n
 - Create new column with all_text.
 Lowercase.
 Remove extra whitespace
 - Remove unnecesary columns

+- Create new df to do TD-IDF calculations?

 - Define schema and create working db (sqlite)
 - Create index for sqlite db